serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 ### 1. Adding Netlify site

-We are using netlify to publish our landing page built with `create-react-app`.
+We are using Netlify to publish our landing page built with `create-react-app`.

-I chose netlify over s3 for static hosting because it:
+I chose Netlify over S3 for static hosting because it:

 - Builds on github repo events (CI/CD flow)
 - Has automatic branch previews on PRs